CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/INF.9 Mobile Workplace.md

 #### INF.9.A4 Working with external IT systems [supervisors, users]

 The institution MUST regulate how employees should work with external IT systems.
 Because the level of protection afforded by such IT systems can vary widely from that of one's own institution, each mobile employee MUST be aware of the dangers of using third-party IT systems.
 The regulations MUST specify whether and how sensitive information may be processed on external IT systems and how it prevents unauthorized persons from viewing the information.
-If employees are working with external IT systems, it MUST always be ensured that all temporary data created during this process is deleted.
+When employees work with third-party IT systems, it is essential to ensure that all temporary data created during this process is deleted.

 ### 3.2 Standard requirements